-On the 1st of January 2021, a new consortium agreement between Elsevier and Danish research institutions stepped into force.
-To CBS researchers, the agreement means that you can publish your research as Open Access without cost in a number of Elsevier’s journals.
+On the 1st of January 2021, a new consortium agreement between Elsevier and Danish research institutions came into force.
+To CBS researchers, the agreement means that you can publish your research as Open Access at no cost in a number of Elsevier’s journals.

-The agreement stepped into force on 1 January 2021 and is valid until 31 December 2024.
-According to the agreement, the final version of an article can be published as Open Access under a Creative Commons-license, if it fulfills the agreement conditions.
+The agreement came into force on 1 January 2021 and is valid until 31 December 2024.
+According to the agreement, the final version of an article can be published as Open Access under a Creative Commons license if it fulfills the agreement conditions.
 The publication costs are covered by the consortium agreement.

-To publish Open Access without cost, the following conditions need to be fulfilled:
+To publish Open Access at no cost, the following conditions need to be fulfilled:

 What to do

 When your article is accepted for publication, you will receive an e-mail with a link to the “post-acceptance author journey”.
-To make sure that your article is published as Open Access without cost, you need to fill out the form in the following way:
+To make sure that your article is published as Open Access at no cost, you need to fill out the form in the following way:

-Please use your CBS-mail address in the process.
+Please use your CBS e-mail address in the process.